-The best online brokerages are rated based on the following criteria:
+The best online brokerages for investing your money are rated based on the following criteria:

 - Ease Of Use

 Picking stocks is tough long-term because most people are not professional investors and most professional investors underperform the S&P 500 index.
 Therefore, it’s best for individual investors to stick to low cost index funds and ETFs instead.

 You can do so by opening up an online brokerage and investing directly.
 You can also open up a digital wealth advisor to manage your money for you.

 The following are the best online brokerages for investors to leverage today.

 A robo-advisor (robo-adviser) is an online wealth management service that provides automated, algorithm-based portfolio management advice without the use of human financial planners.
 Robo-advisors (or robo-advisers) use the same software as traditional advisors, but usually only offer portfolio management and do not get involved in more personal aspects of wealth management, such as taxes and retirement or estate planning.

 Robo-advisors are typically low-cost, have low account minimums, and attract younger investors who are more comfortable doing things online.
 The biggest difference is the distribution channel: previously, investors would have to go through a human financial advisor to get the kind of portfolio management services robo-advisors now offer, and those services would be bundled with additional services.